AlirezaSadeghiGT4X/Eram/README.md

 # Eram
-A Math Application developed by GOODBYE Company
+A Math Website Developed by GOODBYE Company